John Burridge

-John Burridge (born 3 December 1951), nicknamed Budgie, is an English former goalkeeper who is now working with Indian Super League club Kerala Blasters as their goalkeeping consultant and senior goalkeeping coach for their goalkeeping academy.
+John Burridge (born 3 December 1951), nicknamed Budgie, is an English former goalkeeper.
 In his senior career he played for 29 clubs, 18 of them in the Football League, in a career that lasted nearly 30 years.
 Overall, Burridge played 768 league games in the English and Scottish leagues, and several more at non-league level.

 Playing career

 Born in Workington, Burridge grew up in the Cumbrian mining village of Great Clifton.
 He began his professional career at his local club, Workington, signing-up at the age of 15.
 He played his first league game in 1969.

 In 1971, he was transferred to Blackpool, initially on loan at the end of the 1970–71 season, then permanently for the start of 1971–72.
 It was with the Seasiders that he won his first honour: the Anglo-Italian Cup.
 Blackpool beat Bologna 2–1, after extra time, at the latter's Stadio Comunale on 12 June 1971.
 Burridge's performance earned him the praise of the normally highly-critical Italian fans.

 In 1975, Burridge joined Aston Villa for £75,000.
 He was signed by Ron Saunders and spent two seasons at Villa Park, winning the League Cup with them, but eventually lost his place to Jimmy Rimmer.
 He had a short but successful loan spell at Southend United before joining Crystal Palace in 1978, signed by Terry Venables.
 In a 4–1 victory over Ipswich Town, after Palace went 4–0 up, Burridge, to entertain the fans, sat on the crossbar.
 After two and a half seasons at Palace, he joined London rivals Queens Park Rangers, again signed by Venables.
 He was dropped in favour of Peter Hucker for the 1982 FA Cup Final.